 Trailing rope technique - To ensure you are not travelling in circles whilst on foot, trail a 50 foot rope or other type of cordage behind you.
 Make sure the rope is arranged in a straight line behind you along the ground and over vegetation.
 This way you can maintain a constant direction of travel.

 Landmark recognition - This is a useful technique which is a great when used in conjunction with other techniques.
 Simply pick out a large visible landmark (mountain range, river, the coast etc) and make sure you keep you direction of travel the same, relative to the landmark.
-Do not use dunes or icebergs as these can always be in a state of floe, so will not necessarily remain in the same position.
+Do not use dunes or icebergs as these can always be in a state of floe, so will not necessarily remain in the same position or in the same orientation.

 Most sea birds fly out to sea to fish during the day and return to land during the evening, good to know when lost out at sea.

 Make sure you tell someone where you are going, the direction or route you will take and when you can be expected back.
+Equally, leave notes with plans and direction of travel, for potential rescuers to find.
 These small safety measures could save your life.